w3f-community/deip-substrate/README.md

 ## Getting Started

-Follow these steps to get started with the Node Template :hammer_and_wrench:
+Follow these steps to get started :hammer_and_wrench:

 ### Rust Setup